yonatanGal/POST_PC_ex_2/README.md

 - add more unit tests to `MainActivityTest.java`
 - add more flow tests to `AppFlowTest.java`

-(basically look for "TODO" in the code)
+Basically look for "TODO" in the code.

 Good luck!